 Release Date: TBD

-What We Know: Ray Fisher has been set to star as Vic Stone in a 2020 Cyborg film since 2014, but no director or screenwriter has ever been announced.
-Many have doubted the film will ever materialize despite still being on the calendar.
+What We Know: Ray Fisher has been set to star as Vic Stone in a 2020 Cyborg film since 2014, but no director or screenwriter were announced.
+Many doubted the film will ever materialize despite still being on the calendar.
 In September of 2018, Fisher suggested fans of the character may need to become more vocal to make the film a reality.
+In the summer of 2020, Fisher launched a campaign to expose Joss Whedon’s allegedly abusive behavior on the set of the Justice League reshoots.
+As the situation expanded to former DC Films chiefs Geoff Johns and Jon Berg, Fisher vowed never to work with current DC Films boss Walter Hamada – whom he alleged was pressuring him to take back his accusations about Johns.
+Subsequently, Cyborg’s planned role in The Flash was written out and, presumably, any chance of a solo film outing went with it.

 Release Date: TBD